 Welcome.

-SingleM has been applied to ~250,000 public metagenomes.
-The resulting data are available at a companion website Sandpiper.
+Microbial SingleM has been applied to ~700,000 public metagenomes.
+The resulting data are available at the Sandpiper companion website.

 It is currently aimed at the analysis of metagenomes sequenced using Illumina short read technology.